 A QDP issuer is encouraged to actively market products available through Washington Healthplanfinder and to participate in joint marketing efforts with WAHBE, as applicable.
 WAHBE has created its own logo that designates the certification of a QDP.
+Carriers that offer products certified as QDPs give the Exchange the right to use their logos in the Exchange application and acknowledge that Exchange-designated logos are included in QDPs displayed through the Exchange.
+The QDP issuer will be provided any WAHBE marketing materials, for review, that use the QDP issuer's logo.

-An issuer can use the Washington Healthplanfinder logo to co-brand QDP marketing materials or web pages in accordance with guidelines developed by WAHBE Communications.
-The logo cannot be modified, and no other logo can be used to represent Washington Healthplanfinder or QDP certification.
-WAHBE must review and approve the use of the logo on an issuer's marketing materials.
-The QDP issuer will be able to review any WAHBE marketing materials that use the QDP issuer's logo.
+An issuer can use Washington Healthplanfinder logos to co-brand QDP marketing materials or web pages in accordance with guidelines developed by WAHBE Communications.
+The logos cannot be modified, and no other logo can be used to represent Washington Healthplanfinder or QDP certification.
+WAHBE must review and approve the use of the logos on an issuer's marketing materials.

 Issuers should provide WAHBE with a marketing brochure for each QDP in English and Spanish for display on Washington Healthplanfinder.
+Carriers are encouraged to have unique marketing materials for each product offered.
 These documents should be submitted to the Exchange via email in PDF format.
 The due date for providing marketing materials is specified in the plan certification timeline.